 - Capstone project allows students the opportunity to have interview practice; students will leave with a resume and cover letter that is ready to be presented to potential employers.

-- Classes are flexible: offered 100% online, live, hybrid, ITV, and evening.
+- Classes are flexible: offered 100% online, live, and Zoom.

 - All Barton County Campus students prepare for employment by completing a job search project and mock interviews along with essential skills curriculum.